zephyr-data-specs/GMNS/README.md

 2. Look at our [__small examples__](Small_Network_Examples), including a freeway interchange, a portion of a multimodal city network, and a small city.
 3. Build and test your own small network.
 We have basic tools in Python and R for [__conversion__](Conversion_Tools) and [__validation__](Validation_Tools).

-**Note**: Some of the examples, and all of the conversion and validation tools, have not yet been updated to reflect the latest changes to the specification.
-These are indicated by the following sign :warning: in their respective readme files.

 ## GMNS Overview
-Version 0.85 includes the following features for use in static models:
+Version 0.90 includes the following features for use in static models:
 -	Configuration information and use definitions.
 -	Node and link files, to establish a routable network.